mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/create-project/kotlin.md

 ## Project overview

-You will be building nd Android application with the following screens:
+You will be building nd Android application with single screen:

-- **login** - responsible for logging the user
-- **chat** - allows to send/receive chat messages and logut the user

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-phone-to-app/nav-graph.png
 ```

-## Create an Android Project
+## New Android Project

 Open Android Studio and, from the menu, select `File` > `New` > `New Project...`.
 Select a `Empty Activity` template type and click `Next`.